flutter/website/src/docs/development/ui/interactive.md

 <a name="step-3"></a>
 ### Step 3: Subclass State

-The custom State class stores the mutable information&mdash;the logic and internal state that can change over the lifetime of the widget.
-When the app first launches, the UI displays a solid red star, indicating that the lake has "favorite" status, and has 41 “likes”.
+The custom `State` class stores the mutable data that can change over the lifetime of the widget.
+When the app first launches, the UI displays a solid red star, indicating that the lake has "favorite" status, and has 41 likes.
 The state object stores this information in the `_isFavorited` and `_favoriteCount` variables.

 The state object also defines the `build` method.
 This `build` method creates a row containing a red IconButton, and Text.
 The widget uses [IconButton][],